glennjones/microformat-node/README.md

 #### Response

-This will return a bit of JSON
+This will return JSON.
+This is example of two geo microformats found in page.

     {